plturrell/finsightutils_owl/nvidia-blueprint/README.md

 - **Comprehensive Monitoring**: Prometheus, Grafana, and DCGM Exporter for detailed metrics
 - **Security-Focused**: NGINX with SSL termination, rate limiting, and security headers
 - **Production-Ready**: Designed for reliability with health checks, restart policies, and proper resource allocation
+- **SAP HANA Integration**: Connects to SAP HANA databases to extract and convert schema information
+- **Knowledge Engine**: Stores ontologies in the SAP HANA Knowledge Engine for semantic querying
+- **SPARQL Endpoint**: Exposes a SPARQL endpoint for querying the knowledge graphs

 ## Prerequisites